fabioc-aloha/AlexQ_Template/.github/TEMPLATE-USAGE.md

 # Replace "Disposition Dashboard" with your project name
 # Update overview section with your project description

-# Update plan/PROJECT-OBJECTIVES.md
-# Replace with your project goals and requirements

 # Create your project plan
-# Copy plan/TEMPLATE-PLAN.md to plan/YYYY-MM-DD-your-project-name.md
+# Copy plan/SAMPLE-PROJECT-PLAN.md to plan/YYYY-MM-DD-your-project-name.md
+# Fill in your goals, requirements, and implementation details
 ```

 ### 2. Configure Qualtrics Integration (10 minutes)